Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

         CVE-1013-0003

-    The output can be a .txt file or a .csv file.
+    The output can be a .txt file or a .csv (default) file.

 Example::

     # Write all vulnerability-IDs to list_vex.json
-    cdxev vex list --scheme default --format csv --output list_vex.json input_file.json
+    cdxev vex list input_file.json --scheme default --format csv --output list_vex.json

 trim